czbiohub-sf/lfm-data-utilities/lfm_data_utilities/thumbnail_labelling/README.md

 - `id_to_task_path.json` is used to map which dataset each cell is from.
 It should also not be touched.
 - `see_in_context.py` can be used to see the original image for a given thumbnail.
 For example, `see_in_context.py ring_2a4bee1ecf_0.png` will show you the image to which that thumbnail belongs.

-## How we correct labels with thumbnails

-When we want to re-sort our labels, we follow this algorithm:
-- iterate through `corrected_*` folders and create a map of each thumbnail to the corrected class (e.g. if `ring_2a4bee1ecf_0.png` is in `corrected_healthy`, it is actually a healthy cell, so remember that)
-- for each cell in that map of corrections, find the the cell in it's `tasks.json` file and change it's class to the correct class
-  - in the name `ring_2a4bee1ecf_0.png`, `ring` is the originally predicted class, `2a4bee1ecf` is the id of that thumbnail in it's `task.json` file, and `0` is the `tasks.json` file that was used, as defined by `id_to_task_path.json`
-- export each `tasks.json` file to the location of the source

-Note that we only look at `corrected_*` for corrections; we do not look at the class folders at all, so you can change those in any way that makes labelling easier for you.

 We also have two labelling guides to help with classifications:

 - [main labelling guide](https://docs.google.com/document/d/1SIrPd26qItAEqbjrFD6go6M3KcSVFFXLJkKim5K4tH0/)